mobilabsolutions/stash-sdk-android/README.md

 ### Feedback

 The Stash!
 Android SDK is in active development, we welcome your feedback!
 Please use [GitHub Issues](https://github.com/mobilabsolutions/payment-sdk-android-open/issues) to report any issue with the SDK, or to provide feedback.

-### License

-The Stash!
-Android SDK is open source and available under the TODO license.
-See the LICENSE file for more info.